Accra Academy: Law

 In law, Accra Academy alumni include Ghanaian Chief Justices Samuel Azu Crabbe, and Fred Apaloo, and acting Chief Justices; G. C. Mills-Odoi, N. Y. B. Adade, and Jones Dotse.
-In all, nine (9) Supreme Court Justices have been educated at the school, including Justice Samuel Adibu Asiedu, an active justice of the Supreme Court of Ghana.
+In all, nine Supreme Court Justices have been educated at the school, including Justice Samuel Adibu Asiedu, an active justice of the Supreme Court of Ghana.

 Internationally, Walter Onnoghen was Chief Justice of Nigeria, Apaloo served as Chief Justice of Kenya, Azu Crabbe was Justice of the East African Court of Appeal and Frederick Bruce-Lyle was the longest serving judge of the Eastern Caribbean Supreme Court.

-Attorneys-General who attended the school include the first Ghanaian Attorney General of Ghana, George Mills-Odoi; the first female Attorney General of Ghana, Betty Mould-Iddrisu; Nicholas Yaw Boafo Adade; and Gustav Koranteng-Addow.
-Prior to the merger of the post of Minister of Justice with that of Attorney-General, Ako Adjei was Ghana's first Minister of Justice.
+Four Attorneys-General attended the school including the first Ghanaian Attorney General of Ghana, George Mills-Odoi; the first woman to hold the office, Betty Mould-Iddrisu; Nicholas Yaw Boafo Adade; and Gustav Koranteng-Addow.
+Prior to the merger of the office of Minister of Justice with that of Attorney-General, Ako Adjei was Ghana's first Minister of Justice.

 Peter Ala Adjetey is a former president of the Ghana Bar Association.
 The current Special Prosecutor of Ghana, Kissi Agyebeng, is an old boy.

 Public Service

-In public service, Joseph Odunton was the first black African to hold an appointment at Buckingham Palace.
 Nathan Quao, Gilbert Boahene and Ben Eghan have been Secretary to the Cabinet.
 Robert Dodoo, a former Head of the Civil Service, attended the school.

+Joseph Odunton was the first black African to hold an appointment at Buckingham Palace.
 Edward Quist-Arcton was the first Ghanaian forestry head; Harry Dodoo was the first Ghanaian to lead the Ghana Cocoa Board; E. N. Omaboe was the first Ghanaian to be Government Statistician.

 V. C. R. A. C. Crabbe established the first Electoral Commission, and J. W. K. Harlley became the first Inspector General of Police since the title was officially used in 1966.

-Four(4) alumni have been Chiefs of Army Staff of the Ghana Army; this includes the first Ghanaian to take up the role, Joseph Arthur Ankrah, who later served as Chief of Defence Staff.
-The others are Neville Alexander Odartey-Wellington, W. W. Bruce-Konuah and Joseph Narh Adinkrah.
-The first Ghanaian appointed Chief of Naval Staff, David Hansen, is an old boy, and former Chief of Air Staff, Frederick Asare Bekoe, is an old boy.
-Joshua Mensah-Larkai is currently Chief of Staff at the Ghana Armed Forces Headquarters.
+Three alumni have served as Chief of Army Staff of the Ghana Army, including the first Ghanaian to hold the office, Joseph Arthur Ankrah, who later served as Chief of the Defence Staff.
+The others are Neville Alexander Odartey-Wellington and Joseph Narh Adinkrah.
+The first Ghanaian appointed Chief of Naval Staff, David Hansen, was also an alumnus, while former Chief of Air Staff Frederick Asare Bekoe is also an alumnus.

 Royalty

-Monarchs who attended the school include the Osagyefo Kuntunkununku II, 34th Okyenhene and 7th president of the National House of Chiefs; Oyeeman Wereko Ampem II, Ohene of Amanokrom; Nana Kwabena Wiafe, Omanhene of Offinso Traditional Area; Nana Akuoko Sarpong, Omanhene of Agogo Traditional Area; and Neenyi Ghartey VII, the Omanhene of Winneba, Effutu Traditional Area.
+Monarchs who attended the school include Osagyefo Kuntunkununku II, 34th Okyenhene and 7th president of the National House of Chiefs; Oyeeman Wereko Ampem II, Ohene of Amanokrom; Nana Akuoko Sarpong, Omanhene of Agogo Traditional Area; and Neenyi Ghartey VII, the Omanhene of Winneba, Effutu Traditional Area.